-Chaperones that capture many autoantigens include not only HSP, SPAG1, and P1H1D1/2 but also RPAP3 and DNAAF2, which are members of R2SP-like co-chaperone complexes such as R2TP and R2SD (Maurizy et al., 2018).
-It is unknown whether P1H1D1/2, RPAP3, and DNAAF2 have an isoform also expressed in sperm like SPAG1, induce antibody production, and can uptake client protein into DC via antibodies.
-HSP can be uptaked by HSP receptors of APC without antibodies (Zininga et al., 2018).
-However, ADP is easily dissociated in the priming process, and the lip opens, and it will not be presented as an autoantigen A/HSP complex.
-Smith et al. detected 506 client proteins by immunoprecipitation of human bronchial epithelial cell lysates with SPAG1-2 antibody (Smith et al., 2022).
-Among them, four autoantigen genes (SSB, TRIM21, SNRPD2, VIM) (Hayter et al., 2012) are recognized, but it will be necessary to search with various tissue cells hereafter.
+Chaperones that capture many autoantigens include not only HSP, SPAG1, and P1H1D1/2 but also RPAP3 and DNAAF2, which are members of R2SP-like co-chaperone complexes such as

+R2TP and R2SD.161 It is unknown whether P1H1D1/2, RPAP3, and DNAAF2 have an isoform also expressed in sperm like SPAG1, induce antibody production, and can uptake client protein into DC via antibodies.
+HSP can be uptaked by HSP receptors of APC without antibodies.178 However, ADP is easily dissociated in the priming process, and the lip opens, and it will not be presented as an autoantigen A/HSP complex.
+Smith et al. detected 506 client proteins by immunoprecipitation of human bronchial epithelial cell lysates with SPAG1-2 antibody.181 Among them, four autoantigen genes (SSB, TRIM21, SNRPD2, VIM)2 are recognized, but it will be necessary to search with various tissue cells hereafter.
 Among the many endogenous proteins that are clients of SPAG1-2, those with an extreme affinity with SPAG1-2 may become autoantigens.
-In addition, the tissue-specific proteins, which account for 80% of the autoantigens (Hayter et al., 2012), are thought to have evolved into more advanced protein complexes to perform tissue-specific functions compared to the primitive housekeeping proteins.
-It has been reported that tissue-specific combination formation of transcriptional coregulator complexes is essential for tissue-specific transcriptional regulation (Yokoyama et al., 2014).
-R2SP complex also has the R2TP complex and R2SD complex, which share some of their constituent proteins.
+In addition, the tissuespecific proteins, which account for 80% of the autoantigens,2 are thought to have evolved into more advanced protein complexes to perform tissue-specific functions compared to the primitive housekeeping proteins.
+It has been reported that tissue-specific combination formation of transcriptional coregulator complexes is essential for tissue-specific transcriptional regulation.182 R2SP complex also has the R2TP complex and R2SD complex, which share some of their constituent proteins.
 The evolution and diversity of protein complexes under limited genes leads to tissue-specific responses, and chaperone, which supports the quaternary structure, is thought to have coevolved as a complex.
-HSP, which is evolutionarily well conserved from single-celled organisms and is ubiquitous in all tissues (Zininga et al., 2018), has poor substrate protein selectivity (Stebbing et al., 2004) and cannot explain the selectivity of tissuespecific proteins in AID.
+HSP, which is evolutionarily well conserved from single-celled organisms and is ubiquitous in all tissues,178 has poor substrate protein selectivity183 and cannot explain the selectivity of tissue-specific proteins in AID.